24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 For organisations that are using one form of onboarding or the other, reports show that almost ⅓ of them are reportedly poor, leading to bad onboarding experiences.

-Effective onboarding programs can massively boost the individual productivity of new hires as they have enough time to learn the ropes.
+Good onboarding programs can massively boost the individual productivity of new hires and team members as they have enough time to learn the ropes.
 The extended time spent on onboarding new hires allows them to settle and operate more efficiently.

 Molly Southern